glmess/uol/PhD - End of Year 1 Probation Report.md

-# PhD - End of Year 1 Probation Report
+# PhD - Probation Report, Georges L. M. Essomba, June 2021

 This report summarises the work that I have undertaken in the first year of my PhD research and is designed to demonstrates to the probabtion panel that I have made sufficient progress and I am on track to complete my PhD within the maximum time (October 2024) allowed by the University. it is organized as follows: